youvegotmoxie/nix-darwin-configuration/hosts/llama-server/README.md

 # llama-server

 Custom built AMD machine with ROCm support.

-Runs llama.cpp model serving and llama-swap through Docker Compose for model routing
+Runs llama.cpp backend for llama-swap to handle local inference and model routing to fw-desktop.

 ## Packages
 - alejandra